noeddi2be/x-gains/README.md

 - Persistence Layer: Data access object, Repository classes
 - Database Layer: SQL statements, Database schema (H2)

-We have used Maven for dependency management as well as for project building, <br>
-ensuring a consistent build process for deployment on Render. <br>
+We have used Maven for dependency management as well as for project building, ensuring a consistent build process for deployment on Render.
-The project was built using Spring Boot, which simplifies the initial Spring setup <br>
-and leveraging the robust enterprise capabilities of the Spring Framework.
+The project was built using Spring Boot, which simplifies the initial Spring setup and leveraging the robust enterprise capabilities of the Spring Framework.

-We have configured an API using RestController annotations of Spring Boot and <br>
-adjusted our Swagger UI for documentation purposes.
+We have configured an API using RestController annotations of Spring Boot and adjusted our Swagger UI for documentation purposes.

-We have included several testing classes to ensure proper functioning of our <br>
-application using JUnit.
-Controller classes are tested with Postman and <br>
-can also be tried out on the Swagger-UI.
+We have included several testing classes to ensure proper functioning of our application using JUnit.
+Controller classes are tested with Postman and can also be tried out on the Swagger-UI.

-Security is handled using the *spring-boot-starter-security* dependency. <br>
+Security is handled using the *spring-boot-starter-security* dependency.
-At the moment, basic authentication is used to access the API Endpoints. <br>
+At the moment, basic authentication is used to access the API Endpoints.
-Credentials are validated using the user entity in the H2 database. <br>
+Credentials are validated using the user entity in the H2 database.
-Passwords are stored hashed and decrypted using <br>
-a password encoder from org.springframework.security.crypto.
+Passwords are stored hashed and decrypted using a password encoder from org.springframework.security.crypto.

 ---

+### 👩‍💻🧑‍💻 Project Contributors
+- Silvana Rey
+- Dominik Schneider
+- Boris Vittek
+- Manuel Notter

 ### 🔗 Links
-The following services are live at the moment of project delivery and will be <br>
-turned off later on.
-The free version of Render is used, which requires some <br>
-loading time (~3 min) for the initial request to startup the system.
+The following services are live at the moment of project delivery and will be turned off later on.
+The free version of Render is used, which requires some loading time (~3 min) for the initial request to startup the system.

 #### ✳️ API Documentation & Testing